Skip to Content

 Panko Parmesan Topped Green Bean Casserole

-The first step to updating this casserole was to freshen up the ingredients with fresh green beans, caramelized onions, fresh mushrooms and homemade béchamel.
-Every green bean casserole needs a crunchy topping, so I combined Kikkoman Panko Bread Crumbs, Parmesan, parsley and melted butter to get that delicious crunch.
+But as I said, I like to experiment with and tweak traditional recipes.
+Every homemade green bean casserole needs a crunchy topping, so I combined Kikkoman Panko Bread Crumbs, parmesan cheese, parsley and melted butter to get that delicious crunch.
+And, you still get the onion flavor from the caramelized onions.

 I love using Kikkoman Panko Bread Crumbs because they’re made with custom baked bread that makes airy, crispy crumbs, and they’re toasted to a delicate crunch that won’t burn as easily.
 That means my topping ended up extra crispy and delicious.